jfrost1011/AIE6-JOE-F/PROJECT#3/README.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

 1. What is RL and how does it help reasoning?
+Chainlit Chatbot answer:
+Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to maximize some notion of cumulative reward.
+In the context of reasoning, RL helps by enabling models to explore various paths or strategies (known as chain-of-thought or CoT) to solve complex problems.

+Through RL, models can improve their reasoning capabilities by receiving rewards for effective reasoning patterns and aligning with human preferences, even without relying on supervised fine-tuning (SFT) as a preliminary step.
+The process allows the models, such as DeepSeek-R1-Zero, to develop advanced reasoning behaviors like self-verification and reflection, ultimately resulting in significantly enhanced performance on reasoning benchmarks.

 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?
+Chainlit Chatbot answer:
+   DeepSeek-R1-Zero is a model that shows consistent improvement in solving reasoning tasks through reinforcement learning, whereas DeepSeek-R1 does not exhibit the same level of improvement and capabilities.
+DeepSeek-R1 is noted to have certain limitations in general capabilities, particularly in function calling, multi-turn interactions, complex role-playing, and JSON output, which DeepSeek-R1-Zero is designed to address.
+Additionally, DeepSeek-R1 is sensitive to prompting and may use English for reasoning even if the query is in other languages, while improvements in DeepSeek-R1-Zero aim to enhance performance in these areas.

 3. What is this paper about?
+Chainlit Chatbot answer:
+I don't know the answer.